preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/shared-links/index.rst

 There can be Shared Links specifically for a Business Profile.
 Such links are created and edited through the Shared Links option under the Business Profile.
 Options for Tenant Shared Links and Business Profile Shared Links are identical.
 Shared Links for a Business Profile can coexist with Shared Links for the Tenant.

 **Note!** Do not delete or alter the links to Office 365 applications, if present.
-They are needed for App Launcher menu in Omnia.
+They are needed for the App Launcher menu in Omnia.

 Create a Shared Link
 **********************